Samuel Turner Fearon

 Samuel Turner Fearon (c.
 1819 – 18 January 1854) was the first professor of Chinese at the King's College, London.
-He was an interpreter in the First Opium War and a colonial servant and senior government official in British Hong Kong.
+He was an interpreter in the First Opium War, and a colonial servant and senior government official in British Hong Kong.

+Early life

-He was born in Chiswick, London in about 1819.
+He was born in Chiswick, London in about 1819, to Christopher and Elizabeth Fearon.
 He was baptised in 1820 and first went to China in 1826 with his father, Christopher Fearon.

+Time in China

-He went to the Anglo-Chinese College in Malacca and was fluent in local tongue and became an interpreter in the First Opium War from 1839 to 1842.
-He was awarded China War Medal.
+Fearon went to the Anglo-Chinese College in Malacca and, being fluent in the local tongue, became an interpreter in the First Opium War from 1839 to 1842.
+He was awarded the China War Medal.
 After the war, he went to Hong Kong and became a civil servant in the British colony.
 He was a clerk and interpreter of the Magistrate Court and also a public notary and coroner.
 He later became the first Registral General and Collector of Chinese Revenue in 1846.

+King's College

-He became the first Chinese professor at the King's College, London when the Chinese program was institutionalised at the invitation of George Thomas Staunton in 1847, despite he was not a Sinologist.
-He did not give lectures and translate any classics or other works of Chinese language.
-At the end, the Chinese education at the King's College failed.
+Fearon became the first Chinese professor at the King's College, London when the Chinese program was institutionalised at the invitation of George Thomas Staunton in 1847, despite not being a Sinologist.
+He did not give lectures or translate any classics or other works of Chinese language.
+In the end, Chinese education at the King's College failed.

+Personal life

-He died in St. Pancras, London on 18 January 1854.
-He was son of Christopher and Elizabeth Fearon.
+Fearon died in St. Pancras, London on 18 January 1854.
 He married Caroline Libery in 1846 and had children Charles and Kate.